Keep Up With McLean!

 Innovations in mental health care are more likely to occur when barriers between different disciplines and approaches come down, allowing the best and brightest to work together.
 It is thanks to the generosity of our donors that so many of these collaborations are possible.

-A Daughter’s Legacy: The Simches Division of Child and Adolescent Psychiatry
+A Daughter’s Legacy: The Simches Center of Excellence in Child and Adolescent Psychiatry

 The philanthropy of the Simches family spans generations; the beneficiaries include a host of programs, organizations, and initiatives throughout Massachusetts and Israel.
 “Our family has always had a commitment to philanthropy,” said Nancy Simches.
 “The spirit of giving back, whether through volunteering or financial largesse, is a long-standing tradition started by my father, continued by my late husband and me, and embraced by our children and grandchildren.”